dawsonhammdev/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is something set up by the server in the backend that will allow you to access certain portions of the application.
+It is used fro security/privacy reasons.

 - [ ] What steps can you take in your web apps to keep your data secure?

+ Keep Software Up-To-Date, Choose a Smart Password,  Use a Secure Web Host, use tokens and protectedlinks

 - [ ] Describe how web servers work.

+A web server is a computer that runs websites.
+It's a computer program that distributes web pages as they are requisitioned.
+The basic objective of the web server is to store, process and deliver web pages to the users.
+This intercommunication is done using Hypertext Transfer Protocol (HTTP).

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+PUT can map to both Create and Update depending on the existence of the URI used with the PUT.

+POST maps to Create.
+POST can also map to Update although it's typically used for Create.
+POST can also be a partial update so we don't need the proposed PATCH method.

 ## Project Set Up